tuna-f1sh/cyme/README.md

 ## Requirements

 For pre-compiled binaries, see the [releases](https://github.com/tuna-f1sh/cyme/releases).
-Pre-compiled builds use native profiling backends.
+Pre-compiled builds use native profiling backends and should require no extra dependencies.

 From crates.io with a Rust tool-chain installed: `cargo install cyme --git https://github.com/tuna-f1sh/cyme` (from GitHub as crates.io pinned at the moment).
 To do it from within a local clone: `cargo install --path .`.